jzerbe/jzerbe.github.com/_posts/2015-03-22-karma-file-load-order-and-mocked-http-server.md

 - JavaScript
 published: true
 ---
-It took me far to long to figure out
+It took me far too long to figure out
 [Ordering with Karma](http://karma-runner.github.io/0.12/config/files.html).

 > - The order of patterns determines the order in which files are included in the browser.